AMujahid843/STQD6324-Data-Management-Assignment-2-P166974-/README.md

 4. Find all users who are less than 20 years old.
 5. Find all users whose occupation is “scientist” and whose age is between 30 and 40 years old.

+Commands and codes executed in PuTTY:
+* stqd6324_assignment2_p166974.py

 Datasets used in the project:
 * users.csv